bsgbryan/pyro/README.md

 add
 ---

-`add` is like set++.
+`add` has the following behaviors:

-1. It only adds a value if one does not already exist at the specified path.
+1. It only adds a value if one does not already exist at the specified location.
 2. It maintains a `count` property alongisde added values. `add` assumes it is operating on a list.
 `count` provides an easy way to know how many items exist in the list being added to.